Watering eyes occur if too many tears are produced or they can't drain away properly.

 Measures you can try yourself

-If a bacterial infection such as conjunctivitis is causing watering eyes, your GP may prescribe a course of antibiotics.
 If they suspect a virus is the cause, you may be advised to wait for a week or so to see if it resolves itself.

 If your eyes are watering because of an allergy, antihistamine medication may be prescribed to help reduce the inflammation.